yumauri/effector-storage/README.md

 // persist store `$counter` in `localStorage` with key 'counter' persist({ store: $counter, key: 'counter' })

-// if your storage has a name
-// (which was set manually or using `effector/babel-plugin`)
-// you can omit `key` field - name will be used instead persist({ store: $counter })
+// if your storage has a name, you can omit `key` field persist({ store: $counter })
 ```